 Diagnosing patellofemoral pain syndrome requires the physical examination and gait analysis.
 Imaging such as X-rays can be helpful in ruling out chondromalacia patella (kneecap arthritis), which is often associated with patellofemoral pain syndrome.

-One solution to this syndrome is surgery, but for patients who prefer to avoid surgery, they can opt for conservative, non-invasive treatments by qualified podiatrists.
-If you suspect that you have patellofemoral pain syndrome, it is advisable to visit a podiatrist for a proper diagnosis and treatment before the condition worsens and impairs your sports and daily activities.
+One solution to this syndrome is surgery, but for patients who prefer to avoid surgery, they can opt for conservative, non-invasive interventions by qualified podiatrists.
+If you suspect that you have patellofemoral pain syndrome, it is advisable to visit a podiatrist for a proper diagnosis and address the condition worsens and impairs your sports and daily activities.